 Penang Asam Laksa

 The Penang asam laksa (asam means sour in Malay) has a sour and spicy fish broth.
 Mackeral is mostly used as the broth base.
 Lemongrass, galangal, and chilli are added to create a defining flavour.
 It is served with thick rice noodles and fresh condiments such as sliced cucumbers, onions, mint, pineapples, strong and sweet prawn paste, and ginger flower.
-It is one of the most popular dishes to try in the island of Penang.
-We recommend this delicious laksa at Penang Road Famous Laksa and Farlim Shell Station Laksa Café.
+It is one of the most popular dishes to try on the Malaysian island Penang.

 The curry laksa is also known as curry mee.
 It is either served in rice noodles, egg noodles or a mix of both in coconut-based curry broth.
 Tofu, chicken, shrimp, and bean sprouts are added on top of the dish.
 Some restaurants serve the dish with fresh cockles.
-This dish can be eaten almost in every state of Malaysia.
-You can easily find this dish during your visit in Kuala Lumpur.
-Visit Madras Lane Curry Laksa, Alor Corner Curry Noodle and OUG Curry Laksa to fulfil your cravings.
+This dish can be eaten almost in every state of Malaysia, and hawker centre in Singapore.

 Nyonya laksa has a rich coconut-based broth, cooked with chicken bones and prawn shells.
-The Melaka’s dish is known as laksa lemak (fatty laksa).
+This dish from Melaka is known as laksa lemak (fatty laksa).
 You will have the sweet and spicy taste in every bite and slurp of this mouthwatering dish.
 It represents one of Peranakan’s recipes and traditions with influences of Malay and Chinese culture.
-Have the Nyonya laksa at Baba Low in Melaka and Limapulo: Baba Can Cook in Kuala Lumpur.